-I further understand that LPJMS is not responsible for cell phones that are lost, stolen or damaged.
+Luther Porter Jackson Middle School is not responsible for cell phones that are lost, stolen or damaged.

 CHEATING/PLAGIARIZING

 Cheating and/or plagiarizing are serious offenses.
 With increased pressure to excel and the availability of the internet, we are experiencing an increase in cheating and plagiarizing; therefore, the consequences for these offenses have been strengthened.
 Formal instruction on plagiarism is introduced in Grade 3 and continues throughout middle school.
 (SOL objectives 3.11, 4.9, 5.9, 6.9, 7.9, and 8.9)